emadrid-at-ccm/modern-cpp/3.5/class1.md

 experience allowed by seeing how real life understanding of things improved over time.

-There are  we will see how the Standard Template Library is what I classify as a major accomplishment of our civilization; despite how vastly superior it is today to anything comparable developed in any other language in the nearly 20 years since it arose; currently C++ is on the verge of providing a significant update that reflects a superior understanding of its merits, such as the concepts of ranges.
+There are examples of successes, we will see how the Standard Template Library is what I classify as a major accomplishment of our civilization; despite how vastly superior it is today to anything comparable developed in any other language in the nearly 20 years since it arose; currently C++ is on the verge of providing a significant update that reflects a superior understanding of its merits, such as the concepts of ranges.

 Thus, learning the ugly and quirky parts of C++ makes you in absolute terms a better programmer.